megahomyak/eazzyformat/README.md

 You can insert quotes in strings by escaping them: `"quote -> \" <- quote "`.
 Also, you can add \ to a string by escaping it with another \: `"backslash -> \\ <- backslash"`.
 Actually, you can escape any other character, and it will produce no result: `"\a"` (in eazzyformat) will become `"a"` (in Python).

+Spaces at the beginning of a new line in a string will be trimmed.

 Maybe I'll add numbers later.

 EazzyFormat objects are being translated to Python objects: lists and strings.